Do you remember Family Feud, Jeopardy or Double Dare?

 1) Many child care centers have limited kitchen access or only have access to a microwave/refrigerator which makes it difficult to “cook” any food.

-2) Safety can become a concern with hot surfaces and knives around.
+2) Safety can become a concern with hot surfaces & knives.
+Using plastic utensils and active supervision is crucial

 So the kids at school have been asking for quite some time now about planning a Club Penguin Club.
 I’m thinking to myself this is great!!
 The kids are taking pride and ownership in their after school program.
 But on the other hand I had no idea what Club Penguin was.
 It was time to start doing a little investigating to find out what Club Penguin was all about.